 At the same time, the lack of draftiness means that less fresh oxygen gets into the home.
 As a result, heating systems don't burn as cleanly, so harmful byproducts, like CO, build up more.

 The trend towards installing modern chimney flues in old chimneys is also a problem.
 Modern heating devices, like wood-burners, only work at optimal efficiency if connected to the outside world via a vent with the right proportions.
 But older chimneys may not suffice, again leading to the build-up of toxic gases in the home.

 So how do you avoid it if you have a wood-burning stove or chimney flue in your home?

 Clean Out Your Wood-Burning Stove Or Flue

 Both wood-burning stoves and other forms of non-electric home heating solutions are sources of carbon monoxide and require a flue or chimney to transport byproducts out of the home and into the atmosphere.
+Homeowners get into trouble when they allow these byproducts to leak back into the house.
 As wood burns, for instance, it gives off soot and other gases, including CO.
 Most of these particles escape, but some of them wind up coating the inside of the flue.
-Homeowners get into trouble when they allow these byproducts to leak back into the home.
-Flues and chimneys leading from wood-burning stoves, therefore, should not have any cracks or problems with the seals.
+Therefore, flues and chimneys leading from wood-burning stoves should not have any cracks or problems with the seals.

 Many heating solutions also rely on keeping an open airway between the fire and the outdoors.
 An unobstructed chimney allows air to circulate freely and lets the heating appliance or wood-burner draw in new oxygen to fuel combustion.

-If soot builds up too much inside the flue or chimney though, this can prevent the flow of air and cause gases to back up.
-It is a good idea, therefore, to schedule regular chimney or flue sweeping services, according to the needs of your appliances.
+If soot builds up too much inside the flue or chimney, this can prevent airflow and cause gases to back up.
+Therefore, it is a good idea to schedule regular chimney or flue sweeping services, according to the needs of your appliances.